Tordlemaster/digital_proginoskes/README.md

 This project aims to realistically render a star-filled sky with Rust and OpenGL, using star catalogs and physically-based techniques.
 Currently, it uses the [Tycho-2 catalog](https://cdsarc.cds.unistra.fr/viz-bin/cat/I/259#/browse) for star positions.
 The rendering is done in two passes: the first to render the stars onto a 32-bit floating point framebuffer with the correct color (estimated from their blackbody temperature calculated from their B-V color) and brightness, and the second to apply "veiling luminance" (a convolution function which emulates light scatter within the eye), tonemapping that emulates human scotopic vision, and gamma correction.

 The mouse controls the camera, spacebar toggles a debug outline of Ursa Minor, and escape closes the program.
+The default resolution is 4K.
+To change it, set the "SCR_WIDTH" and "SCR_HEIGHT" constants in /src/render.rs.

 This project is under development, and subject to change.